Bounteous-Inc/aem-webpack-example/README.md

 ## Concepts

 - Unlimited `webpack.module` folders.
 This is where developers define component-specific JavaScript and SCSS.
 - One `webpack.core` folder.
-This is where the magic happens and core tools of this framework are defined.
+This is where core tools of this framework are defined.
 Avoid touching this folder to make future upgrades easier.
-We're aware that the configuration isn't ideal and doesn't satisfy everyone's needs, so we encourage you to raise questions and open issue tickets for further discussion.
+All you might want to change in this folder is the `package.json` file in order to update NPM dependencies and scripts.
+We're aware that the configuration isn't ideal and doesn't satisfy everyone's needs, so we encourage you to raise questions and open [issue tickets](./issues) for further discussion.
 - One `webpack.project` folder.
 Here lives the configuration for a project, allowing you to override and extend defaults defined in `webpack.core`.
 - One `webpack.resolve` folder.
 Webpack takes this folder and resolves its content for easy imports into JS and SCSS files.
 See [webpack.resolve](ui.apps/src/main/content/jcr_root/apps/__appsFolderName__/components/webpack.resolve).
 - One `webpack.bundle` folder.
 Every entry file defined in `webpack.project` results in one output file that gets stored in this folder.